Ultrasound (band): Split and hiatus (1999-2009)

 In the autumn of 1999, severe existing tensions within Ultrasound reached breaking point and Richard Green walked out on the band.
 With their main songwriter gone (and continuing dissension among the remaining members), the band foundered.
 Ultrasound officially split up on 12 October 1999.

-While the other band members went their separate ways to pursue new projects, Tiny Wood returned alone to Newcastle and briefly attempted to reform Ultrasound with a new line-up.
+While the other band members went their separate ways to pursue new projects, Tiny Wood remained in London and briefly attempted to reform Ultrasound with a new line-up.
 This included drummer Andy Peace, ex-Sleepy People bassist Bill Bailey, keyboard player Carly Graham and guitarist Adam Taylor.
-The new version of Ultrasound performed their only live show at the Newcastle Arts Centre in the spring of 2000 but disbanded shortly afterwards due to lack of interest from all parties.
-Wood remained in Newcastle and formed a new band called Siren with Carly Graham, Jayne Pearson, Leon Tighe and Pete Moffat.
+The new version of Ultrasound recorded an EP which never saw the light of day and performed their only live show at the Newcastle Arts Centre in the spring of 2000 but disbanded shortly afterwards due to the 5 members being located so far from one another.
+Wood returned to Newcastle and formed a new band called Siren with Carly Graham, Jayne Pearson, Leon Tighe and Pete Moffat.
 Wood also took on the role of lead singer in Blue Apple Boy (featuring his former Sleepy People bandmates) and performed on their album Salient (Soma Sound, 2002).

 Matt Jones went on to form Minuteman, and subsequently played and performed with many musicians, including Black Crowes front-man Chris Robinson's New Earth Mud, Engineers, Iain Archer, Beth Rowley, Baxter Dury and Jamie T. He also wrote the music for the film Thespian X. Vanessa Best and Andy Peace formed The Sunshine Valley Dance Band with former Spiritualized/Slipstream guitarist Mark Refoy.
 Best also formed The Soulwinners with Mathew Priest and Andy Miller (both ex-Dodgy), with whom she continues to play.
 Alongside these projects Best qualified with a PGCE, spent time as the Assistant Director of Music at a comprehensive school in East London, and moved into music education management.

 Meanwhile, estranged guitarist Richard Green had settled in Leeds and formed The Somatics (who released two albums).
 He would also contribute to Corinne Bailey Rae's 2010 album The Sea (providing guitar for the track "Paper Dolls") and provided a guitar solo to Blue Apple Boy's Salient.